opencpn-radar-pi/radar_pi/README.md

 # shipdriver_pi
+A plugin for OpenCPN.
 Almost a simulator or is it a game?